 - Improved career opportunities

-- Better all round vision
+- Better all-around vision

 - No contact lens irritation or steamed up glasses

-- Compared to regular eye exams, contact lens and spectacle replacements laser eye surgery can be less costly in the long run
+- Compared to regular eye exams, contact lens and spectacle replacements, laser eye surgery can be less costly in the long run

-These are just a few of the benefits to undergoing laser eye surgery.
+These are just a few of the benefits of undergoing laser surgery.
 Numerous people find that their improved eyesight appears quickly following the procedure and their confidence, and self-esteem improves they can also have better opportunities in their career.
 Many patients after laser eye surgery take up new sports and hobbies they might have felt would have been unsuitable if they were wearing spectacles or contact lenses.
-It is not uncommon that patients after laser eye surgery experience better vision than they might have ever had, even with corrective lenses.
+It is not uncommon that patients after laser surgery experience better vision than they might have ever had, even with corrective lenses.